freezed-or-frozen/lego-workshop/README.md

 1 - Introduction
 ================
-LEGO Workshop is a web IDE to develop Python script for the Lego Mindstorm EV3 robot.
+LEGO Workshop is a web IDE to develop Python program for the Lego Mindstorm EV3 robot.
 It is something between IPython (Python web IDE) and Processing/arduino (simplicity) There are two main parts :
   * **server side** written in Golang to start and stop Python scripts remotely
-  * **client side** written in HTML, CSS, Javascript to edit Python code Both communicates with websockets.
+  * **client side** written in HTML, CSS, Javascript to edit Python code Both communicates with websockets over a wifi link.
 ![Alt text](/screenshots/legoworkshop1.png?raw=true "Lego Workshop web IDE")

 2 - Goals and functionalities
 =============================